puppykitten/ctf/sftp/README.md

 ('$' << 1) | 'H' = 0
 ```

-These two characters are also ASCII, so we won't have any problem to send them to the program.Now our job is to create 36346 (0x8dfa) via bitflipping our base $H pattern:
+These two characters are also ASCII, so we won't have any problem to send them to the program.
+Now our job is to create 36346 (0x8dfa) via bitflipping our base `$H` pattern:

 ```
 0x8dfa = 10001101 11111010